-You will receive a letter or email acknowledging that your application has been received and requesting any additional information or documentation that maybe required.
+You will receive an email acknowledging that your application has been received and requesting any additional information or documentation that maybe required.
 You will be contacted if an interview is needed.
 Some programs require interviews while others do not.

-You will be notified via email when you are: a) accepted, with information on how to proceed with registration;
+You will be notified via email when you are:

+a) accepted, with information on how to proceed with registration;